-Structure-preserving functions between two rings
+Structure-preserving function between two rings

-In ring theory, a branch of abstract algebra, a ring homomorphism is a structure-preserving function between two rings.
-More explicitly, if R and S are rings, then a ring homomorphism is a function f : R → S such that f is:[a]
+In mathematics, a ring homomorphism is a structure-preserving function between two rings.
+More explicitly, if R and S are rings, then a ring homomorphism is a function that preserves addition, multiplication and multiplicative identity; that is,

-for all a and b in R,
+for all in

-If R and S are rngs, then the corresponding notion is that of a rng homomorphism,[b] defined as above except without the third condition f(1R) = 1S.
+If R and S are rngs, then the corresponding notion is that of a rng homomorphism,[a] defined as above except without the third condition f(1R) = 1S.
 A rng homomorphism between (unital) rings need not be a ring homomorphism.

 In particular, one obtains the notions of ring endomorphism, ring isomorphism, and ring automorphism.